Current Events Economics

 The Coming Crash is Unlike any Other in USA History (a Perfect Storm)

+Despite a mountain of evidence all around, the economy (and its de facto proxy: the stock market) is being seen through rose-colored glasses; the analysts are bizarrely sanguine.
 Financially speaking, we are being told that things in the USA are good.
 Really good!
-Turn on CNBC or any news channel and the stock market is surging; the economy is “bouncing back.”
-The Fed is raising rates because future economic outlook “is bright.”
+Turn on CNBC or any news channel and the stock market is surging; the post-covid economy has “fully bounced back.”
+The Fed is keeping rates fixed (or may be even LOWERING rates soon!) because economic outlook “is bright.”
 The future is looking great, and we can all sleep tight with our money safely in the bank—secured of course by the government.
 Right?

 I know the contrarian opinion is never very popular; in fact, people seem to go to great lengths to blatantly ignore and/or outright bash any viewpoint even hinting that our economy is anything but sound.
 But if I don’t stick my head in the sand and I decide to open my eyes to some of the data in plain sight, I see a very different picture than everyone else.